pascalandy/docker-stack-this/traefik-manager/README.md

 ```

 ## Confirm Traefik is working
-1. `docker service ls` is refreshing automatically.
-We see that services are getting provisioned every 3 seconds via Docker swarm.
+1. `docker service ls` is refreshing automatically for about 12 sec.

-2. After a while (about 20 seconds) we see the logs from Traefik.
+2. After a while (about 20 sec) we see the logs from Traefik.
 Do `CTRL-C` and return to terminal’s prompt.

 3. Click on `80`.
 You see: